lambci/docker-lambda/README.md

 # Test on Python 3.6 with a custom file named my_module.py containing a my_handler function
 docker run --rm -v $PWD:/var/task lambci/lambda:python3.6 my_module.my_handler

+# Test on Go 1.x with a compiled handler named my_handler and a custom event
+docker run --rm -v $PWD:/var/task lambci/lambda:go1.x my_handler '{"some": "event"}'

 # Test a function from the current directory on Java 8
 # The directory must be laid out in the same way the Lambda zip file is,
 # with top-level package source directories and a `lib` directory for third-party jars